Fabiola Beracasa Beckman

 Fabiola Beracasa Beckman is a film and television producer, philanthropist and socialite.
 She was born in Caracas, Venezuela.
-Beracasa Beckman is co-owner of The Hole Gallery, an art gallery in New York City.
+She was the producer of 2014 biographical drama film Desert Dancer, the 2016 documentary The First Monday in May, and the 2024 documentary Diane von Furstenberg: Woman In Charge.

 Early life and education

-Beracasa Beckman was born Maria Fabiola Beracasa in Caracas, Venezuela.
+Beracasa Beckman was born Maria Fabiola Beracasa.
 Her father is Alfredo Beracasa, a Venezuelan banker and industrialist.
 Her mother, Veronica Hearst, married Randolph Apperson Hearst in 1987.
 Beracasa Beckman attended the Chateau Mont-Choisi boarding school in Lausanne, Switzerland, and later attended Boston College.
-Beracasa Beckman was creative director for Circa, a company that places fine and antique jewelry with dealers and private collectors around the world, until 2008.
-She is co-owner and creative director at The Hole Gallery in New York City.

 Career

 While attending school, Beracasa Beckman had a summer internship spanning 4 years at Chanel’s Paris studio.
 She worked at the New York office of Christian Dior overseeing special events.